Use Emoji on Samsung Galaxy S3

 I have Emoji on my S3 but when I type a smiley it just shows a box.
 What am I doing wrong?[Edit]

 I Just downloaded emoji on my phone but when I enter a smiley it just shows me a box or a period.
 It will show a heart when I do a heart.
 What am I doing wrong?

 This depends on where you are putting the Emoji.
-Some applications don't recognize certain Emojis, because they have their own version, or they just aren't programmed to read and display certain application specific Emojis (like those from Coolapps).
-You can install different Emoji sets, or try and figure out which Emojis will work on the app you're having trouble with, and use them instead.
+Some applications don't recognize certain Emoji, because they have their own version, or they just aren't programmed to read and display certain application specific Emoji (like those from Coolapps).
+You can install different Emoji sets, or try and figure out which Emoji will work on the app you're having trouble with, and use them instead.

 See more questions like this: Hello daniel I have a,problem with my Galaxy S3 and I need some help

 I am not seeing the Handcent SMS as one of the applications that I can download from the Play Store.[Edit]

 When you search for Emoji Apps in the Google Play Store, there are many to choose from, so make sure you are searching specifically for the "Handcent SMS" App.
 Type it just like that in the search box of the Google Play Store, and you should find it.
 If that does not work, here is a link to the [Handcent App on the Google Play Store].